feaser/microtbx/docs/index.md

    correct `source\port\XXX` port directory to your project.
 2. Configure your project such that the added `.c` files are compiled and linked during a build.
-3. Add the directories that contains the `.h` files to your compiler's include path.
+3. Add the directories that contain the `.h` files to your compiler's include path.
 4. Customize the MicroTBX configuraton in `tbx_conf.h`, if desired.

 # Usage